chloekeenan/Project-2/README.md

 # User Goals
 **As a user I want to:**
+- As a user I want to be able to navigate the game easily and keep track of my wins against the computer.

 - The aim of the game is that Rock wins over scissors, scissors win over paper, and paper wins over rock.
 The goal is to play an item that outperforms the item chosen at random by the computer.